- DIVISION: Tracheophyta

 Urbanization has resulted in habitat loss and fragmentation for flannelbush species.
 It’s also the reason behind the alteration of natural fire cycles for which flannelbush are adapted.
 Climate change is a danger, too.
 Pine Hill flannelbush and Mexican flannelbush are rare, endangered species that are protected by the state of California and the federal government.
 Mexican flannelbush is popular as a landscaping hybrid with California flannelbush or Pine Hill flannelbush, but hybridization of horticultural stock with native Mexican flannelbush is a risk, too.

-San Diego Zoo Global (SDZG) field researchers have collected, dried, and frozen seed from all three US populations of Mexican flannelbush for the Native Plant Seed Bank.
-The SDZG Native Plant Seed Bank conserves invaluable genetic material, which provides insurance against catastrophic loss in the wild, protects against erosion of genetic diversity by habitat fragmentation and loss, offers material for research into germination cues and propagation, and provides material for restoration.
-The plant conservation team not only carefully collects seed and curates the Native Plant Seed Bank, but also conducts research to develop dormancy-breaking protocols that ensure seeds can be grown when needed.
+San Diego Zoo Wildlife Alliance (SDZWA) conservation scientists have collected, dried, and frozen seed from all three US populations of Mexican flannelbush for the Native Plant Seed Bank.
+The SDZWA Native Plant Seed Bank conserves invaluable genetic material, which provides insurance against catastrophic loss in the wild, protects against erosion of genetic diversity by habitat fragmentation and loss, offers material for research into germination cues and propagation, and provides material for restoration.
+The plant conservation team not only carefully collects seed and curates the Native Plant Seed Bank, but also conducts work to develop dormancy-breaking protocols that ensure seeds can be grown when needed.